Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Further discussion and results

 To answer these questions, we require one more topological concept. \begin{defn}[Irreducibility] Let $X$ be a continuum, and let $x_0, x_1\in X$.
 We say that $X$ is \emph{irreducible} between $x_0$ and $x_1$ if no proper subcontinuum of $X$ contains both $x_0$ and $x_1$. \end{defn} We shall apply this notion only in the case where $x_0$ and $x_1$ are terminal points of $X$.
 In this case, irreducibility of $X$ between $x_0$ and $x_1$ means that, in some sense, the points $x_0$ and $x_1$ lie ``on opposite ends'' of $X$.
 For example, the $\sin(1/x)$-continuum of Figure~\ref{fig:arclike}\subref{subfig:sinecurve} is irreducible between the terminal point on the right of the image and either of the two terminal points on the left, but not between the latter two (since the limiting interval is a proper subcontinuum containing both).

-\begin{thm}[Nonescaping and accessible points] Let $\CH$ be a Julia continuum of a disjoint-type entire function $f$.
-Any nonescaping point $z_0$ in $\CH$ is a terminal point of $\CH$, and $\CH$ is irreducible between $z_0$ and $\infty$.
+\begin{thm}[Non-escaping and accessible points] Let $\CH$ be a Julia continuum of a disjoint-type entire function $f$.
+Any non-escaping point $z_0$ in $\CH$ is a terminal point of $\CH$, and $\CH$ is irreducible between $z_0$ and $\infty$.
 The same is true for any point $z_0\in\CH$ that is accessible from $F(f)$.

-Furthermore, the set of nonescaping points in $\CH$ has Hausdorff dimension zero.
-On the other hand, there exist a disjoint-type function having a Julia continuum for which the set of nonescaping points is a Cantor set and a disjoint-type function having a Julia continuum that contains a dense set of nonescaping points. \end{thm}
+Furthermore, the set of non-escaping points in $\CH$ has Hausdorff dimension zero.
+On the other hand, there exist a disjoint-type function having a Julia continuum for which the set of non-escaping points is a Cantor set and a disjoint-type function having a Julia continuum that contains a dense $G_{\delta}$ set of non-escaping points. \end{thm}

-A Julia continuum contains at most one accessible point (see Theorem~\ref{thm:accessibleterminal}), so the two functions whose existence is asserted in Theorem~\ref{thm:nonescapingaccessible} must have nonescaping points that are not accessible from $F(f)$.
+A Julia continuum contains at most one accessible point (see Theorem~\ref{thm:accessibleterminal}), so the two functions whose existence is asserted in Theorem~\ref{thm:nonescapingaccessible} must have non-escaping points that are not accessible from $F(f)$.
 Furthermore, we can apply Theorem \ref{thm:mainarclike} to the bucket-handle continuum of Figure~\ref{fig:arclike}\subref{subfig:knaster}, which has only a single terminal point.
-Hence the corresponding Julia continuum $\CH$ (which, as discussed below, can be chosen such that the iterates do not converge uniformly to infinity on $C$) contains neither nonescaping nor accessible points.
+Hence the corresponding Julia continuum $\CH$ (which, as discussed below, can be chosen such that the iterates do not converge uniformly to infinity on $C$) contains neither non-escaping nor accessible points.
 In particular, this answers the question of Bara\'nski and Karpi\'nska.

 We remark that it is also possible to construct an inaccessible Julia continuum that \emph{does} contain a finite terminal point $z_0$.
 Indeed, we shall see that the examples mentioned in the second half of the preceding theorem must have this property (compare the remark after Theorem~\ref{thm:accessibleterminal}).
 Alternatively, such an example could be achieved by ensuring that the continuum is embedded in the plane in such a way that $z_0$ is not accessible from the complement of $\CH$ (see Figure~\ref{fig:embedding}); we do not discuss the details here.